LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 ### NewThreadScheduler

 The `NewThreadScheduler` creates a new thread to execute every work item it is given.
 This is unlikely to make sense in most scenarios.
 However, it might be useful in cases where you want to execute some long running work, and represent its completion through an `IObservable<T>`.
 The `Observable.ToAsync` does exactly this, and will normally use the `DefaultScheduler`, meaning it will run the work on a thread pool thread.
-But it the work is likely to take more than second or two, the thread pool may not be a good choice, because it is optimized for short execution times, and its heuristics for managing the size of the thread pool are not designed with long-running operations in mind.
+But if the work is likely to take more than second or two, the thread pool may not be a good choice, because it is optimized for short execution times, and its heuristics for managing the size of the thread pool are not designed with long-running operations in mind.
 The `NewThreadScheduler` may be a better choice in this case.

 Although each call to `Schedule` creates a new thread, the `NewThreadScheduler` passes a different scheduler into work item callbacks, meaning that anything that attempts to perform iterative work will not create a new thread for every iteration.
 For example, if you use `NewThreadScheduler` with `Observable.Range`, you will get a new thread each time you subscribe to the resulting `IObservable<int>`, but you won't get a new thread for each item, even though `Range` does schedule a new work item for each value it produces.
 It schedules these per-value work items through the nested scheduler supplied to the work item callback, and the nested scheduler that `NewThreadScheduler` supplies in these cases invokes all such nested work items on the same thread.